sygmaprotocol/docs/docs/02-sygma-sdk/04-Advanced/01-local-setup.md

 ```

 :::note Be aware
-The `make example` will requrie several GB's of space on your machine while it is running.
+The `make example` will require several GB's of space on your machine while it is running.
 You can follow this [documentation](https://docs.docker.com/engine/reference/commandline/system_prune/) to prune unused containers, networks, images, and volumes after you are done with the example in full.
 :::

 #### 3) Clone the Sygma SDK repository